 Maryland Highway Safety Office

-Washington College was recently awarded a grant from the Maryland Highway Safety Office to work with the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI Detachment.
-The mission of the DUI Detachment is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
-To support this effort, analysts at Washington College are using multiple data sources to develop a linear risk terrain model, to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.
+Washington College was awarded a grant to work with MHSO and the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI detachment.
+The mission of the DUI detachment is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
+To support this effort, analyst at Washington College are using multiple data sources to develop a linear risk terrain model, to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.

-In order to best understand DUI incidents, our GIS Analysts work in conjunction with members of the Maryland Highway Safety Office, Maryland State Police, Prince George’s County Police Department, Baltimore County Police Department, Howard County Police Department, Governor’s Office of Crime Control and Prevention, Maryland Department of Public Safety and Correctional Services, as well as additional local law enforcement agencies.
+In order to best understand DUI incidents, our analysts work in conjunction with members of the Maryland Highway Safety Office, Maryland State Police, Prince George’s County Police Department, Baltimore County Police Department, Howard County Police Department, Anne Arundel County Police Department, Maryland Department of Public Safety and Correctional Services, as well as additional law enforcement agencies.
 These agencies provide us with various datasets including: ETIX citation data, crash data from the State Highway Administration (SHA), liquor license information, parole and probation reports, and alcohol incident reports.
 We take the information contained in these datasets to build a visual representation of crash sites and the factors involved in them.